Doctelligence/doctelligence.github.io/about.md

 - **Decentralized AI**: Sharing only encrypted model updates for AI development.
 - **Decentralized Rewards**: Data owners earn rewards by opting in.

-## Empowering AI with Decentralized Data

-We envision a future where decentralized data empowers users and removes the need for third-party intermediaries.
-Data holders can monetize their data while AI developers access a diverse dataset—all while keeping the data decentralized.
-As more users join, AI innovation grows, benefiting both users and developers.

 ## Join Us

 If you’re a data scientist, blockchain enthusiast, or passionate about decentralization, Doctelligence welcomes you.
 Together, we’re creating an open and decentralized AI future where innovation and privacy coexist.